zdravkov/kendo-docs/api/wrappers/jsp/diagram/shape.md

 ### kendo:diagram-shape-connectors

-Defines the connectors the shape owns.You can easily define your own custom connectors or mix-match with the above defined custom connectors.Example - custom shape with custom connectorsThe following defines a custom shape with connectors adapted to the shape's outline.
-Note in particular the various helpful methods (right(), left(), top()) to define positions relative to the shape.
+Defines the connectors the shape owns.

 More documentation is available at [kendo:diagram-shape-connectors](/kendo-ui/api/wrappers/jsp/diagram/shape-connectors).